epfl-dlab/Quotebank/README.md

     --kind train
 ```

-And you're done for the training set :clap:

 ### 3. Model Training

 The training of Quobert models is done in [`train.py`](train.py), you can check the parameters to pass using `-h` option.
 We assume you have a TensorBoard server running (e.g. in another `tmux` or `screen`)